videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 the world of computers, a world that didn't exist a mere 80 years ago.
 Then we will try to see how metaphor works in the way we structure code, or design algorithms and data structures.
-We will see that we even face problems in our discipline based on what metaphors are part of our arsenal.
+We will see that we even solve problems in our discipline based on what metaphors are part of our arsenal.

 >"Sometimes our tools do what we tell them to.
 Other times, we adapt